Cognitive Biases & Logical Fallacies

-Understanding why we believe what we believe—and why others see things differently—is essential in discussions about MAiD.
-Our thinking is shaped not just by facts, but by cognitive biases that influence how we interpret information and form conclusions.
-Recognizing these biases can help us reflect on our own views, better understand opposing perspectives, and spot when messaging is appealing to emotion rather than evidence.
+Understanding why we believe what we believe—and why others see things differently—is important in discussions about MAiD.
+Our thinking is shaped not only by facts, but also by cognitive biases and logical fallacies that influence how we interpret information and draw conclusions.

-This is not an exhaustive list, but below are some common cognitive biases, with definitions, explanations, and examples of how they can appear in discussions about MAiD.
+Below are some common cognitive biases and logical fallacies, with brief explanations and examples of how they can appear in discussions about MAiD.

 -